hmilena/hmilena/README.md

 - 👋 Hi, I’m Milena 🤙
 - 👀 I’m interested in playing basketball 🏀 and talk for hours about how my dog 🐶 is cute
 - 🌱 I’m currently learning React and Next
-- 📫 Reach me @hmilena at twitter or instagram
+- 📫 Reach me @hmilena at threads or instagram

 <!---
 hmilena/hmilena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.